What Does The Legalization of Recreational Cannabis Mean For You?

 That is right, effective October 17th, 2018 the Government of Canada is legalizing the recreational use of cannabis, otherwise known as marijuana.
 The topic has been discussed in the media for quite some time now but has finally come to fruition.
 But what does all of this mean for you?
 There are certainly going to be impacts as a result of this legislation that may affect your home insurance policy and your auto insurance policy.
 Lets have a look shall we!

 How Does the Legalization of Cannabis Affect My Auto Insurance Policy?

-With so many different insurance companies and options available it is almost certain that they will have different rules and concerns when it comes to marijuana and your auto policy.
-However, there are a few areas that will impact your auto insurance no matter what company you are with.
+With so many different insurance companies and options available it is almost certain that they will have different rules and concerns when it comes to marijuana and your auto insurance policy.
+However, there are a few areas that will impact your auto insurance ontario no matter what company you are with.

 The Criminal Code of Canada has been revised to include roadside testing for drugs in addition to alcohol.
 The legalization of marijuana in other jurisdictions, has resulted in an increase of motor vehicle accidents from drug-impaired driving.
 Obviously for insurance companies and the safety of our communities this is a concern.
 The limits of drug concentration are outlined by the Government Canada and you can read more about the changes to impaired driving laws here.

 Similarly to a DUI, drug impaired driving will also impact your insurance rates and your coverage options.
 A conviction for drug impaired driving is treated the same as a conviction for alcohol impaired driving.
 Both of these are considered criminal code offences and the underwriting rules for standard insurance markets allow them to decline coverage.
 The majority of the high risk markets will have exclusions or reductions in the coverage they offer to you and you will also be subject to a premium surcharge.